-We cannot overemphasize the importance of testing if you want to paint with milk paint on a questionable surface, and are more than happy to provide samples for your use.
-And, if you have any questions about surface preparation or testing, please do not hesitate to call us, toll free at (866) 350-6455.
-Press 4 to reach technical assistance right away.
-We are available from 9 to 5 Eastern time, Monday through Friday, except holidays.
+We cannot overemphasize the importance of testing if you want to paint with milk paint on a questionable surface, we have samples available for purchase on our website.
+If you have any questions about surface preparation or testing, please do not hesitate to call us, toll free at 435-255-4556.
+We are available Mon-Thurs from 8am-5pm MST.

 Professional finishing practice states that any surface to be painted or repainted must be cleaned and dulled, not shiny.
 All grime should be removed with a washing soda such as T.S.P., according to the manufacturer’s recommendations, and shiny surfaces should be scuffed up with sandpaper.
 Surface must be clean, sound and free of oil, grease, dust and dirt.
 By ignoring this practice, the new paint may not adhere well and future coats could peel off when repainted.